vuejs/awesome-vue/README.md

  - [vue-ls](https://github.com/RobinCK/vue-ls) - Vue plugin for work with LocalStorage from Vue context.
  - [vue-pouch](https://github.com/qurateinc/vue-pouch) - Live and reactive bindings for PouchDB.
 Persist data in IndexedDB and sync with CouchDB.
  - [vue-idb](https://github.com/ddgll/vue-idb) - Lists and huge lists management with IndexedDB (Dexie.js) only or automatically created and extendible vuex modules
- - [vuejs-storage](https://github.com/maple3142/vuejs-storage) - Vue.js localStorage/sessionStorage plugin can automatically save data.
+ - [vuejs-storage](https://github.com/maple3142/vuejs-storage) - Vue.js and vuex plugin to persistence data with localStorage/sessionStorage.

 ### State Management